Call of Duty: Black Ops Cold War: Everything we know

 CoD 2020 setting

-First off, we’ll deal with the development team and rumored setting, because the two are essentially intertwined.
-Despite Call of Duty’s three-year-cycle suggesting it is the turn of Sledgehammer Games, it has been confirmed that the project was handed to veteran CoD developers Treyarch.
+First off, we’ll deal with the development team for Call of Duty: Black Ops Cold War, because the two are essentially intertwined.
+Despite Call of Duty’s three-year-cycle suggesting it is the turn of Sledgehammer Games, development was was handed to veteran CoD developers Treyarch.

 Black Ops Cold War, or just Black Ops?

+The game’s name is now confirmed as Black Ops Cold War, which early leaks indicated.
 The links to the Black Ops series appear to be hinted at in Modern Warfare, with deconstructed RC-XDs found in the Warzone map.
 The RC-XD is a kill-streak that has featured, in some form, in every single Black Ops game to date.

 Call of Duty developers have already commented that Warzone will remain a constant throughout the next few years, acting as a “thread” to link the different games together.

 These links are been cemented by YouTuber TheXclusiveAce, who states that Warzone will be the main battle royale for Cold War.
 This appears to have quashed rumors that Black Ops 4’s Blackout would make a meaningful return.